 - Wear protective goggles, glasses, or transparent face shields (a full-face helmet provides eye/face protection).

-Motorcyclists who are 18-years-old or older are not required to wear a DOT-approved helmet or any helmet for that matter, but are highly encouraged to do so as it is the key piece of protection that can mean the difference between injury and death in the event of a crash.
+Motorcyclists who are 18 years old or older with a valid motorcycle endorsement are not required to wear a DOT-approved helmet or any helmet.
+However, the state highly encourages riders to wear a helmet, as it is a key piece of protection that can mean the difference between injury and death in the event of a crash.

-The motorcycle itself must also have certain equipment to be driven along Indiana’s roads.
-A resident of Indiana may operate a motorcycle on its streets and highways if the motorcycle is equipped with:
+Furthermore, the motorcycle itself must also have certain equipment to be lawfully driven along Indiana’s roads.
+A resident of Indiana may operate a motorcycle on its streets and highways if the motorcycle has:

 - No higher than shoulder-height handlebars;